martinvonz/jj/docs/tutorial.md

 To resolve the conflicts, start by updating to the first one: jj new puqltuttzvly
 Then use `jj resolve`, or edit the conflict markers in the file directly.
-Once the conflicts are resolved, you may want inspect the result with `jj diff`.
+Once the conflicts are resolved, you may want to inspect the result with `jj diff`.
 Then run `jj squash` to move the resolution into the conflicted commit.
 Working copy now at: qzvqqupx 1978b534 (conflict) C Parent commit      : puqltutt f7fb5943 (conflict) B2